 Mr. Jonathan Conrad

 Jonathan M. Conrad is the Chairman, CEO and founder of AdmieMobile LLC, an early stage software company.
-He is the co-inventor of AdmieMobile’s peer-to-peer software, whereby data can cross multiple platforms in the mobile and desktop space in a secure and private/trust and verify environment, without storage in the cloud.
+He is the co-inventor of AdmieMobile’s peer-to-peer architecture that will cross multiple platforms in the mobile and desktop space without storing data in a cloud.
+The architecture of the peer-to-peer software will provide a highly secure and a private environment to move data.
 His patents are Systems and Methods for Establishing and Maintaining Virtual Computing Clouds and have been granted by the U.S. Patent and Trademark Office.
-The first patent was published on November 4, 2014 and a second Patent was published on March 14, 2017.
-A third related continuation patent was filed on March 13, 2017.
-Mr. Conrad is a member of the National Committee on American Foreign Policy (NCAFP) cyber security round table which includes some of the nation’s leading experts in the field.
+He has three published patents as of January 22, 2019 and a fourth “patent pending”as of January 18, 2019.
+Mr. Conrad has been a participant on the National Committee on American Foreign Policy (NCAFP) cyber security round tables which include some of the nation’s leading experts in the field.
 He has participated at West Point Military Academy’s Army Cyber Institute briefings.
-He is also a frequent speaker on cybersecurity.
+He is also a frequent speaker on the impact of accelerating technologies on global cybersecurity and related privacy issues.
 Mr. Conrad’s experience in senior management positions has been with organizations ranging from a large national bank, to operating a mid-size public company as an executive officer, to working with early stage companies, often as a principal or CEO in fields which usually included cutting edge technologies.